 For a taste of Cocoa Beach’s surf culture, head to the beach early in the morning to watch locals and pros alike catch some waves or check out some of the local shops that create custom, handcrafted surfboards and stand-up paddleboards.
 The iconic Ron Jon Surf Shop, which is the largest surf shop in the world, is a can’t-miss either, not to mention it’s open 24 hours.

-There are 4 main parks with access to one of the best beaches in Florida:
+There are four main parks with access to one of the best beaches in Florida:

 - Alan Shepard Park – Named after famed NASA astronaut, the park offers a great view of the shuttle launches – it’s quite a sight to behold.
 It’s within walking distance of popular retail establishments and also features picnic tables as well as shower and restroom facilities.
 The parking fee is $2.50/hr. or $15/day per vehicle.